josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 This commitment represents a small capitulation on the concept of pure release trains.

 We realize that software isn't just a _going-forward_ discipline.
-Sometimes when you get a report on an issue and you've fixed it in the most current release of your product, it's not always possible to ask you users or customers to take the fix in by upgrading.
+Sometimes when you get a report on an issue and you've fixed it in the most current release of your product, it's not always possible to ask your users or customers to take the fix in by upgrading.

 License issues, policies or legal issues may require that you maintain older versions.
 This is supported in our flow too.
 We have introduced a branch type called _maintenance branches_.